peteclark82/node-fluid/README.md

 The fluid context will wrap all properties of an application context that are functions.

-NOTE: As with the Async module itself, it is only possible to wrap functions that implement the following asynchronous signature:-
+NOTE: It is only possible to wrap functions that implement the following asynchronous signature:-

 	function(options, callback) -> callback(err, result)